Skip to main content

 Description: University of Louisville officials demoted, harassed, and effectively fired a distinguished professor who successfully led the university’s child psychiatry program after he expressed his views on treatment approaches for youth experiencing gender dysphoria.
 Dr. Allan M. Josephson’s remarks in a panel discussion angered a few of his colleagues, who then learned he had served as an expert witness addressing similar issues.
 They then demanded that the university take disciplinary action, and university officials responded by demoting him weeks later to the role of a junior faculty member.
 The university later announced that it would not renew his contract, a highly unusual decision that meant he was effectively fired.

-“Universities should welcome differing viewpoints and encourage civil discourse in their academic communities,” said ADF Senior Counsel Tyson Langhofer, director of the ADF Center for Academic Freedom, who will be arguing before the court on behalf of Josephson.
+“Universities should welcome differing viewpoints and encourage civil discourse in their academic communities—and that includes professors,” said ADF Senior Counsel Tyson Langhofer, director of the ADF Center for Academic Freedom.
 “Dr. Josephson has had a long and distinguished career at the University of Louisville, leading and rebuilding its child psychiatry program.
-Public universities have no business demoting or firing professors simply because they hold a different view than their colleagues or the administration, but that’s exactly what’s happened here.
-We urge the court to vindicate and protect the constitutionally protected rights of Dr. Josephson and every professor.”
+He spoke about treatments for children struggling with their sex in his own personal time yet was punished by the university for a difference of opinion.
+Public universities are not immune from legal action when it comes to the First Amendment, and we are urging the court to uphold Dr. Josephson’s right to free speech.”

-The university hired Josephson in 2003 to be the chief of the then-struggling Division of Child and Adolescent Psychiatry and Psychology.
-Since then, he turned the division around, building a program that now has a national reputation.
-In the fall of 2017, Josephson participated in a panel discussion at The Heritage Foundation discussing treatment approaches for youth experiencing gender dysphoria.
+When Josephson was hired, he turned the school’s child psychiatry division around, building a program that now has a national reputation.
+In the fall of 2017, Josephson participated in a panel discussion at The Heritage Foundation on treatment approaches for youth experiencing gender dysphoria.
 He also served as an expert witness addressing similar issues.
 A few of his colleagues disagreed with his views and demanded that the university take disciplinary action.
 University officials responded by demoting him weeks later to the role of a junior faculty member.

-For the next year, Josephson was given assignments typically relegated to less experienced faculty.
-In February 2019, the university announced that it would not renew his contract in June, a highly unusual decision that terminated his employment at the university.
+For the next year, Josephson was ostracized, stripped of teaching duties, and subjected to other forms of hostility.
+In February 2019, the university announced that it would not renew his contract in June, a highly unusual decision that terminated his employment at the university and ended his 40-year career.

 • Pronunciation guide: Langhofer (LANG’-hoff-ur)